VARSITY HEAD COACH BEN FRANZEN

 Franzen is a 2009 graduate of Campbell County High School, where he lettered in both basketball and baseball for the Camels.
 He earned his B.A. in Elementary Education from Northern Kentucky University in 2013.

-JUNIOR VARSITY HEAD COACH JOHN RIDDER
+JUNIOR VARSITY COACH DERRICK McBRIDE

 Freshman Head Coach Curtis Bezold